Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 Also read: How to approach decision-making section of the XAT 2026 to increase your chances of cracking the exam.

-This section is a combination of two sections of CAT: Quantitative Aptitude and Data Interpretation.
+This section broadly combines elements of Quantitative Aptitude and Data Interpretation, similar to those tested in CAT.
 This is basically to check your analytical and problem-solving skills and is considered the heaviest section.

 We have curated XAT QA and DI syllabus highlights, including the sectional composition for the exam, to help you strategise during preparation.